 Hundreds of Oxford University Press books and Oxford Journals in humanities, social sciences, medicine, science, popular science, general trade, and reference are translated into other languages each year and published by companies who have licensed the translation rights from Oxford University Press.

 The Translations Team look after the subsidiary rights for titles from Oxford University Press, Oxford University Press USA and Oxford Journals.
-Please refer translation queries for the UK, US and Oxford Journals to the Translations Team which will be primarily based in the UK Contact us
+Please refer translation queries for the UK, US and Oxford Journals to the Translations Team Contact us

 Members of our Translations Team attend the Frankfurt and London Book Fairs and will be delighted to meet with you to discuss book and Oxford Journal Content.